arcenis-r/cepumd/cran-comments.md

 ## Reduced size of tarball
+UPDATE: Upon further review the tarball was still a little over 11MB and is now below the 5MB threshold after reducing the size of the test data further.

 The manual review of this package found the tarball to be 5MB and the maintainer was asked to reduce the size and it is now about 1/5 of the original size.